 In Massachusetts, your vehicle registration will include your car insurance information.
 You’ll need an SR-50 to keep as proof of insurance in Indiana.

 How to get proof of auto insurance

-You can get proof of auto insurance in a few different ways:
+You can get proof in a few different ways:

 - Access digital proof of insurance through the company’s mobile app

 - Wait for your insurance card to come in the mail·